unikraft/dynamic-apps/unzip/README.md

 It will unzip the file `hosts.zip` in the `hosts` file.

-You can check it out using ... <TODO: add command snippet with cat ../dynamic-apps/unzip/hosts>
+You can check it out using `cat ../dynamic-apps/unzip/hosts`